 During the strongest market of February to March 2020, the days on the market were between 10 to 16, I am ignoring the higher DOM for January due to holidays.
 During April and first half of May the DOM hit 20, and was between 14 and 18 in the following months.
-In the first half of August 2020 the it hit 20 again.
-We will need to second half of August and September to confirm if this weakness is to continue.
+In August 2020 we hit 20 again, first half of September increased to 22 DOM.
+We will need to see October numbers to confirm if this weakness is to continue.

 The rental market in DT core has been abysmal, prior to covid the rental market has been a landlord’s market with bidding wars not uncommon, the landlord could choose from multiple applications although there were indicators starting towards the end of 2019 that the rental prices have plateaued.

 Because of covid the travel has pretty much stopped, short term rentals turned to long term rentals, employees in hospitality, entertainment, etc industry have been laid off, office workers are working form home, students will have remote classes, DT at the moment is not what attracts many young people to move there and some opt to move back to their parents suburbia homes.
 For all these factors I expect the rental market to be soft at least for the balance of this year and possibly beyond.